milindra/Dictionary/README.md

 # Dictionary
-In this words with there meaning
+Add the word with there meaning.
+Word should initiate with # and in the next line word meaning are written.

+Example:-

+#preta
+Hindu Mythology. a wandering or disturbed ghost.